AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_journal.md

 - 2025-10-22

-  Made a logging function with "logging" library, kept simple and clean since It's a new concept for myself
+  Made a logging function with "logging" library, kept simple and clean since It's a new concept for myself As of this date my program and assignment is more or less completed the way i want it to function properly